 Investigate the effect of microgravity and space radiation on E. Cloacae and Acinetobacter baumanii cells (static gram-negative bacillus).

-Exposed bacterial cell cultures and accompanying photo information on a flash card.
+Exposed bacterial cell cultures and accompanying photo information on a flash card.^ back to top

 Each FPA set has six FPA biocontainers.
 FPA compartments (chambers) are filled with bacteria suspension, medium and fixative.
 Chamber A is filled with microbe culture (E. Cloacae and Acinetobacter baumanii), chamber B is filled with medium (Brucella broth or Mueller-Hinton broth), and chamber C contains fixative (RNA-Later).